Imprinting persistent currents in tunable fermionic rings: CONCLUSIONS AND OUTLOOK

 In this work we have realized tunable fermionic superfluid rings and gained a high degree of control over their persistent current states.
 We have demonstrated a fast protocol to populate on-demand winding numbers via optically imprinting the superfluid phase, which -- contrarily to other phase-imprinting techniques based on the angular momentum transfer from Laguerre-Gauss beams via Raman transitions \cite{Moulder2012, Ramanathan2011} -- is suitable for application with any atomic species.
 Furthermore, we applied an interferometric probe to inquire the winding number of the ring fermionic superfluids, which we found to provide reliable and local information on the phase around the ring.
 These capabilities may be exploited in the future to explore more complicated geometries, such as double rings tunnel-coupled through a thin barrier to investigate the circulation tunneling \cite{Giamarchi2016,Bland2020,Perez2021,Chestnov2021}, or even ring lattices \cite{Pelegri2019}.
 In particular, a coplanar tunnel-coupled double-ring system would realize the prototype of an atomtronic switch, implementing the atomic analog of a Mooji-Harmans qubit \cite{Bland2020, Mooij2005}.

-Furthermore, our work provides the first observation of persistent currents with high winding number in strongly interacting Fermi superfluids, which are observed to be robust against particle losses and as long-lived as the atomic sample.
-By studying the higher winding number accessible under our experimental conditions, and triggering the current decay with a localized defect, we expose the intimate connection between persistent currents and vortices, namely superfluid excitations united by the same topological character.
+Furthermore, our work provides the first observation of persistent currents with high winding number in strongly interacting Fermi superfluids, and the first study of their decay induced by a localized obstacle.
+In the clean system, we observe the current be robust against particle losses and as long-lived as the atomic sample.
+By studying the higher winding number accessible under our experimental conditions, and the critical current in the presence of the defect, we expose the intimate connection between persistent currents and vortices, namely superfluid excitations united by the same topological character.
+In both cases, we observe the supercurrent breakdown to ensue at different critical values across the BEC-BCS crossover, as a consequence of the different dominant excitations – sound or pair-breaking – in different regimes.
 A direct extension of our work would be to probe the stability of the current in the presence of multiple defects and eventually in disordered potentials.
-Moreover, unitary superfluid currents have shown to be particularly robust against defects, suggesting strongly interacting Fermi superfluids as good candidates for applications in quantum sensing, such as atomic gyroscopes, where interactions are expected to enhance sensitivity \cite{Ragole2016}.
+Moreover, unitary superfluid currents have shown to be particularly robust against defects, suggesting strongly interacting Fermi superfluids as good candidates for applications in quantum sensing, such as atomic gyroscopes, where interactions are expected to enhance their sensitivity \cite{Ragole2016}.